Life Cycle and Cost Estimation of BathSelect Touchless Systems in High-Use Restrooms

 Shopping malls and retail centers experience inconsistent but high weekend traffic.
 With about 800 daily users, a restroom can save approximately 42,900 gallons per faucet annually.
 This translates to around $429 per faucet per year, or $4,290 over ten years.

 Because retail centers operate under strong customer experience pressures, the choice of touchless systems also reflects branding and cleanliness perception.
-Data from the EPA WaterSense at Work guide highlights that in such environments, metering control is as critical as flow reduction, ensuring fixtures respond appropriately during peak rushes.
+As shown in the EPA WaterSense at Work guide it was found that meter control in such conditions is equally important, which ensures that water fixtures behave correctly when there is a heavy rush of people.

 Power Strategies: Battery vs. Hardwired

-Airports and transit hubs often hardwire their main banks of fixtures to eliminate downtime risk.
+Airports and transit hubs at most times hardwire their main banks of fixtures to remove the downtime risk.
 Offices and retail centers, by contrast, can benefit from extended-life batteries that cut service frequency to once every five to ten years.
 The American Standard PWRX platform illustrates how technology can drastically reduce battery-related maintenance.

 Hygiene and Risk Reduction

-Scientific reviews such as this paper on automated faucets and hygiene conclude that touchless systems support cleaner environments.
-By eliminating contact surfaces, they minimize the likelihood of pathogen transfer in high-traffic restrooms.
-For airports and transit centers, where millions of passengers pass through annually, this factor alone justifies the investment.
+As noted in scientific reviews, such as this paper on automated faucets and hygiene touchless systems help to support environments that are cleaner.
+By eliminating contact surfaces, they minimize the chance of pathogen transfer in high-traffic restrooms.
+For airports and transit centers, with millions of passengers passing through annually, this factor alone justifies the investment in touchless faucets.

 🏗️ 2.
 Project & Study-Based Case Studies